20 ways with parsnips

 Turn the knobbly root into something altogether more elegant by puréeing and serving on Italian-style toasts for a light starter or as part of a canapé menu.

 Who says parsnips have to be plain?
 Transform this veg into beautiful golden dumplings for an impressive vegan dinner-party main.
 Finish off the gnocchi with a sprinkling of thyme, pepper and crunchy toasted walnuts.

-When the chilly winter nights start to draw in, a wholesome vegan curry may be just what you need!
+When the chilly winter nights start to draw in, a wholesome vegan curry is just what you need.
 Crispy parsnips work perfectly mixed with soft chickpeas and coated in a creamy coconut sauce.
-Usinge a ready-made curry paste means you can prepare this dish in just 15 minutes, making it a speedy midweek meal.
+Using a ready-made curry paste means you can prepare this dish in just 15 minutes, making it a speedy midweek meal.
 If you've got more time, try our fragrant, slow-cooked parsnip pilaf with a zingy mint salsa verde.

-The beauty of this dish lies in its multiple textures – a creamy sauce, crunchy breadcrumb topping and chunky parsnips.
+The beauty of this dish lies in its multiple textures: creamy sauce, crunchy breadcrumb topping and chunky parsnips.

 This bake won our 20th birthday cake competition, and for good reason.
 Parsnips and maple syrup are a heavenly combination, and when teamed with spices, mascarpone and pecans, it's a seriously special sandwich cake.